 Static Hazard Perception: When the video stops, click on all the immediate hazards.

 Dynamic Hazard Perception: Click on the hazards as they appear.
-Note: this is the only trial type used in the Skills Check and Risk Assessments.

 Risk Management: Click on the video when you see something risky appear, and then answer a question on how best to deal with the situation.

 Your Fleetcoach training provides access to a number of specific skills courses along with the core Skills Awareness course.
 The courses available to you are based on the Fleetcoach plan your employer has subscribed to.